RustBinSign - Build old crates like they're new

 To do my tests, I tried to sign Krustyloader, as I did a year ago (see my previous blog post).
 Doing that, I stumbled upon some issue: I couldn’t compile many of the tests from multiple dependencies.

-as a dependency, and got compiled with rustc 1.70.0
+For example, Krustyloader (816754f6eaf72d2e9c69fe09dcbe50576f7a052a1a450c2a19f01f57a6e13c17) has tokio-1.29.0 as a dependency, and got compiled with rustc 1.70.0 (see rbi result).

 So I let the code ran, and I figured out that the output was quite small: 10 executables got compiled, at most, which is unusual.
 The typical tokio tests/benches/examples compilation result in ~250 executables.
 While debugging this, I found that tests and benches failed to compile with the following error: